Often, we force ourselves to make compromises we don’t want to make because we are not assertive enough.

 Practising assertiveness makes you more confident and in control of your life.
 Assertiveness must always be coupled with sound judgment.
 If you do this, you will enjoy many benefits, including:

 - Improved decision-making

 Being firm on your principles and choices will positively impact your life and personality.
 Assertiveness is a necessary quality that must be used to gain back control of your life when it benefits you.

-All public Assertiveness & Self Confidence Training courses include am/pm tea, lunch, printed courseware and a certificate of completion.
-Customised courses are available upon request so please contact pdtraining on 0800 003150 to learn more.
+All public Assertiveness and Self Confidence Training courses include am/pm tea, lunch, printed courseware and a certificate of completion.
+Customised courses are available upon request so please contact pdtraining on 1300 121 400 to learn more.